balaji-nordic/getting-most-out-of-conferences/content.md

  Balaji Srinivasan

 Notes:
-- 20 years of experience in firmware, attended conferences like NDC Oslo, NDC Techtown, Embedded QA and Test in Bilbao.
 - This is an informal talk—let’s discuss why tech conferences are great for both individuals and the company.

 ---

 #### Why Conferences?

 - Break barriers
   - It’s easier to approach people when everyone’s wearing the same lanyard
 - New ways of thinking and perspectives